tzuyi0817/coding-standards/README.md

   - [@testing-library/vue](https://testing-library.com/docs/vue-testing-library/intro/)
   - [@testing-library/user-event](https://testing-library.com/docs/ecosystem-user-event/)
 - E2E test use [playwright](https://playwright.dev/)
+- [Rollup-plugin-visualizer](https://github.com/btd/rollup-plugin-visualizer) visualize and analyze your Rollup bundle to see which modules are taking up space
 - Predefined and fully typed global variables:
   - `VITE_APP_VERSION` is read from `package.json` version at build time
   - `VITE_APP_BUILD_EPOCH` is populated as `new Date().getTime()` at build time